daytwo/craft-cookiemng/README.md

 Right before closing the `<body/>` tag
 ```
-{{ craft.cookiemng.render(currentSite.handle,craft.app.request.segments)|raw }}
+{{ craft.cookiemng.render(currentSite.handle,true|false)|raw }}
 ```

-The segments is an optional parameter.
-When passed the plugin will check if this matches the url pattern from the "read more" page, which is usually a privacy policy page, and hide the popup form that page (so users can properly read it)
+THe second parameter defines if the popup should be hidden when the user access the "Read More" link.
+When 'true' the plugin will check if the current requested url matches the url pattern from the "read more" page, which is usually a privacy policy page, and hide the popup automatically (so users can properly read it).

 7. Trigger the cookie panel to be displayed after the user has dismissed it